EffectiveActivism/sparql-client/README.md

 # Planned features

-- Support for graphs, including named graphs and management operations.
+- Support for named graph management operations.
-- Support for UNION.
 - Support for empty prefixes.
 - Validation of typed literals using their datatype.
 - Improve error reporting from triplestores.